Karagul/TradingStratTester/README.md

 ##### Bruteforcing
 You can find the optimal moving avarge strategy for an index using the button labelled as such.
 This is a bruteforce approach that will calculate the best moving average from 0 to a number of days specified by the user.
-It does this by calculating the best risdk-adjusted return.
+It does this by calculating the best risk-adjusted return.
 This function takes a long while to execute.
 Beware of the that "best" moving average is usually just an outlier and will in many cases not be applicable.